cncf/techdocs/analyses/0012-TUF/implementation.md

   reference implementation
 - **TUF docs**: Contributes to documentation

-Each role should have accompanying documentation and instructional material/tutorial to help users set up and start using TUF.
+Each role may have accompanying documentation and instructional material/tutorial to help users set up and start using TUF.

 ## Introduce Instructional Material